 In short, the non-titleholding spouse has a right of occupancy, by virtue of their marriage and residence on the property.

 Homestead Waivers in Illinois

 Illinois law also requires the consent of both spouses for waiving homestead rights.
 So, even if you don't own the homestead property, you'll still need to sign a waiver of homestead rights to enable your spouse to mortgage the home.
 This is true even during marital separation, but an ex-spouse signature is not needed after a divorce is finalized.

 If the property was conveyed to the ex-spouse during the marriage, a quit-claim deed from the ex-spouse is required unless the judgment of dissolution of marriage gives the title free of any rights of the ex-spouse, including homestead.

 A general comment about waivers: Few banks will lend money for a mortgage unless you sign a homestead waiver.
 The banks require a homestead waiver (establishing you have no homestead exemption claim) so the mortgage company can recoup all its losses in case of foreclosure.
 When waiving your homestead exemption, you are giving up your right to the $15,000 or $30,000 you would have received in a foreclosure sale with a homestead exemption.

 Fair Divorce Settlements

 Depending on the financial, family, and social situations of a divorcing couple, the home may be the biggest point of contention.
 At the Law Offices of Jonathan Merel, P.C., we believe having a good roof over your head helps provide some peace of mind, even when going through a divorce.
 We will fight for your rights to the house and other marital assets so divorce doesn’t leave you financially abandoned.

-If you are considering divorce, talk to one of our experienced lawyers in a free phone consultation.
+If you are considering divorce, talk to one of our experienced lawyers in a phone consultation.
 You can reach us at (312) 487-2795 or through our online form.